 August 2017 marked the ten-year anniversary Sir Michael Pitt’s appointment by the Secretary of State for the Environment, Food and Rural Affairs, to chair the investigation into the floods that affected many regions of the UK and his subsequent 2007 Pitt Review.

-Although the establishment of SABs in LLFAs has been some time in the making – and it is still unclear whether or not they will be fully implemented or the decision on SuDS will continue under the current planning system and local planning authority – one thing for certain is the need to make adoption of SuDS as easy as possible for all parties going forward.
+The establishment of SABs in LLFAs has been some time in the making and it remains unclear whether or not they will be fully implemented.
+Will the decision on sustainable urban drainage systems continue under the current planning system and local planning authority?
+One thing for certain is the need to make adoption of SuDS as easy as possible for all parties going forward.

 Detectronic was recently engaged in a project for a UK water company that, through no fault of its own, was faced with two Category 2 pollution incidents.
 We were asked to carry out a full investigation and analysis to include any SuDS in the vicinity.

-• To measure the flows and infiltration across the site
+• Measure the flows and infiltration across the site

-• To discover if effluent was coming in through known connections
+• Discover if effluent was coming in through known connections

-• To analyse the efficacy and efficiency of any SuDS
+• Analyse the efficacy and efficiency of any sustainable urban drainage systems

 We visited the site on several different occasions and, after consultation with the water company and the local developer who owns properties on the site in question, we devised a monitoring programme aimed at identifying specific issues and engendering an alternative successful solution.

-Our site teams installed MFSM flow monitors at strategic points across the site as well as a rain gauge.
+Our site teams installed MFSM wastewater flow meters at strategic points across the site as well as a raingauge.
 During the installation and implementation process, we uncovered a SuDS installation upstream of the pumping station which had passed local planning authority approval as a suitable means of surface water removal.
 There had been no objection by the LLFA and or the Environment Agency as, on the original site drawing, the SuDS showed adequate and well thought-out implementation.